markedjs/marked/docs/USING_PRO.md

   }
 };

 // 3.
-MarkedExtension containing TokenizerAndRendererExtensions
+MarkedExtension containing SyntaxExtensions
 const customSyntaxConfig = {
-  extensions: [customBlockExtension] // TokenizerAndRendererExtensions go here };
+  extensions: [customBlockExtension] // SyntaxExtensions go here };

 // Usage
 marked.use(markdownConfig);        // MarkedExtension
-marked.use(customSyntaxConfig);    // MarkedExtension with TokenizerAndRendererExtensions
+marked.use(customSyntaxConfig);    // MarkedExtension with SyntaxExtensions
 ```

 ***

-<h2 id="extensions">Custom TokenizerAndRendererExtensions : <code>extensions</code></h2>
+<h2 id="extensions">Custom SyntaxExtensions : <code>extensions</code></h2>

 You may supply an `extensions` array to the `options` object.
-This array can contain any number of **TokenizerAndRendererExtension** objects, using the following properties:
+This array can contain any number of **SyntaxExtension** objects, using the following properties:

 <dl>
 <dt><code><strong>name</strong></code></dt>